 For full details of each of these documentary submissions please see the Guide for Candidates

-You will sit the Practice Paper in your place of employment, over a specified period of 48 hours.
+You will sit the Practice Paper in your office

 There are three components in the APEAS Part 3 Examination: